pjm526/border-crossing-analysis/README.md

            { (Border, Measure) : { Date : Value}}**
 * **Calculated the total number of crossings across border each month.**
   1. The dictionary was grouped first by a tuple of Border and Measure.
-  2. Performed sum by group on date in the second layer.
+  2. Performed sum by grouping on date in the second layer.

 * **Calculated running monthly average of total number of crossings for that type of crossing and border.**
   1. Initialized another dictionary with sum of value as key and value as the calculated running average.